Free church: Presbyterianism

 Some churches in Scotland and Northern Ireland, mainly of the splinter off Presbyterian tradition, have used the name 'Free Church'.
 The most important of these to persist at the present time is the Free Church of Scotland.
 The mainline Church of Scotland is the national church which is Presbyterian and the mother kirk for Presbyterianism all over the world, and is not part of the "Free Church".

 English dissenters and nonconformists

 In England and Wales in the late 19th century the new terms "free churchman" and "Free Church" started to replace "dissenter" or Nonconformist.

-Free Methodist Church
+Methodism

 Among the Methodist Churches, calling a church "free" does not indicate any particular relation to a government.
 Rather the Free Methodist Church is so called because of three, possibly four, reasons, depending on the source referenced.
 The word "Free" was suggested and adopted because the new church was to be an anti-slavery church (slavery was an issue in those days), because pews in the churches were to be free to all rather than sold or rented (as was common), and because the new church hoped for the freedom of the Holy Spirit in the services rather than a stifling formality.
 However, according to World Book Encyclopedia, the third principle was "freedom" from secret and oathbound societies (in particular the Freemasons).